If your urine has a fishy smell, this isn’t a hygiene problem and will not be solved with extra bathing or more showers.

 If a man has a fishy smell “coming from” his urine, chances are, he may have picked up the bacterial infection from a woman he had sex with, who had trichomoniasis, or bacterial vaginosis.

-Trichomoniasis is a sexually transmitted disease.
-This STD is curable (though reinfection is always possible after successful treatment), and 7.4 million cases are diagnosed yearly.
+This sexually transmitted disease is curable (though reinfection is always possible after successful treatment), and 7.4 million cases are diagnosed yearly.

 Women can contract it from men and women, but men only contract it from women.